 A: All financial institutions participating in the ACH Network will be required to register contact information with Nacha for personnel or departments responsible for 1) ACH operations and 2) ACH fraud/risk management.
-There are additional, optional contacts that you should consider providing, such as wire, check, credit card, compliance, legal, etc. (*Note: Financial institutions that already participate in the current voluntary contact database will need to log in to the Portal on or after July 1, 2020 and update their contacts to conform with the ACH Contact Registry Rule.)
+There are additional, optional contacts that you should consider providing, such as wire, check, credit card, compliance, legal, etc.

 A: Nacha created the ACH Contact Registry for financial institutions to be able to more easily connect with other financial institutions about ACH operations, exceptions, and risk management.
 Codifying the requirement to use the ACH Contact Registry in the Nacha Operating Rules ensures contact information by all financial institutions that participate in the ACH Network will be available.

 A: After a participating financial institution has provided their contact information, they will be able to search the ACH Contact Registry by routing number or financial institution name and view the contacts that other financial institutions have provided.

 A: The Third-Party Sender Identification Tool helps financial institutions and their ACH customers understand their roles when an intermediary is involved in some aspect of ACH payment processing by asking a series of questions that can help to identify whether a business is a Third-Party Sender.

 The "What is a Third-Party Sender?" video brings high-level awareness regarding the importance and value that Third-Party Senders bring to the payments ecosystem and why properly identifying them helps to ensure a safe and reliable ACH Network for all payment systems stakeholders while also continuing to allow for innovation in payments processing.
 For educational distribution, Standard and Extended versions (in SD and HD formats) of the video are available for download on our Vimeo channel.